RossDickinson/CS540_Project_Airport/README.md

 ALTER TABLE volusia.parcel ADD COLUMN airport_d double precision;

-Alternatively, you could create a new table. ** You can more culumns if you need to...
+Alternatively, you could create a new table. ** You can add more culumns if you need to...

 CREATE TABLE volusia.new_table (
     parid numeric,